Aulus Caecina Severus: Illyrian revolt

 In 6 AD he was the envoy of the emperor in Moesia when the Great Illyrian Revolt erupted.
 Severus was called upon to take his legions south to suppress the revolt.
 In Illyria he was joined by the forces of Marcus Plautius Silvanus.
 In 7 AD their combined armies met the Daesitiates and the Breuci at the Battle of Sirmium.
 The Romans won a hard-fought victory, but their losses were so heavy that they could not follow it up.
 Caecina was then forced to quickly return to Moesia, as Dacian and Sarmatian raiders were causing havoc in the province.
-For the next two years he continued to fight the rebels in Illyricum, inflicting another defeat on them in 8 AD as they attempted to prevent him marching to link up in Pannonia with Germanicus, the heir of Augustus' successor, Tiberius.
+For the next two years he continued to fight the rebels in Illyricum, inflicting another defeat on them in 8 AD as they attempted to prevent him from marching to link up in Pannonia with Germanicus, the heir of Augustus' successor, Tiberius.
 The revolt was finally put down in 9 AD.

 The Rhine revolt

 Around 14 AD, Caecina was the legate in charge of the legions along the lower Rhine frontier in Gallia Belgica (what would later become Germania Inferior), under the overall command of Germanicus.
 When the Rhine legions rebelled following the death of Augustus, the men under Caecina were at the forefront, demanding the demobilisation of men who had served an excessive number of campaigns, and an increase in pay for the rest.
 Caecina apparently lost his nerve over the mutiny.
-He initially made no move to stop the disorder spreading, and when centurions sought his protection, he agreed, albeit reluctantly, to hand them over to the legionaries to be tortured and killed.
+He initially made no move to stop the disorder from spreading, and when centurions sought his protection, he agreed, albeit reluctantly, to hand them over to the legionaries to be tortured and killed.
 Germanicus was forced to intervene.
 When he arrived he eventually agreed to the troops' demands.
 He managed to come up with the money to pay some of the legions and ordered Caecina to take the First and Twentieth legions back to Oppidum Ubiorum (Cologne), together with the depleted treasury.

 When Germanicus arrived at Oppidum Ubiorum, he sent Caecina to Castra Vetera (Xanten), where the mutinous legions V Alaudae and XXI Rapax were stationed.
 Determined to make an example of them, he ordered Caecina to announce to the troops that unless they punished the principal troublemakers, he would come in with a larger army and execute a large number of soldiers at random.
 Caecina discussed the situation with men he could trust, and they agreed to obey his orders and kill the mutiny's ringleaders before Germanicus arrived.